Opioid Painkiller Addiction is becoming a serious issue in the UK

 Opioid painkiller addiction has been recognised as a public health crisis in the US and Canada and officials have dubbed it an “opioid epidemic”.
-But sadly, this problem is not confined to the North American continent, opioid painkiller addiction is becoming a serious issue right here on our doorstep as more and more people in the UK succumb to opioid painkiller addiction and abuse.
+But sadly, this problem is not confined to the North American continent, opioid painkiller addiction is becoming a serious issue right here on our doorstep as more and more people in the UK succumb to opioid painkiller addiction and abuse, with statistics also revealing that opiate cocaine use is on the rise.

 In the same way that not every person suffering from alcohol use disorder is a lonely drunk hiding in a dark corner of the local pub, not every drug addict is addicted to crack or meth and living in a filthy squat.
 There is a common misconception that people only become addicted to street or illegal drugs and that prescription opioid medication is not addictive.
 This could not be further from the truth.
 There are many people who are addicted to prescription drugs and medication, in particular, opioid-based painkillers, that has been given to them by doctors.